XYIheng/MobileAppTesting/README.md

   +	Test Transfer Across Mobile Apps Through Semantic Mapping, ASE 2019 (tool: CraftDroid)
   +	Seven Reasons Why: An In-Depth Study of the Limitations of Random Test Input Generation for Android, ASE 2020
   +	Test Automation in Open-Source Android Apps: A Large-Scale Empirical Study, ASE 2020
+  +	Automated classification of actions in bug reports of mobile apps (ISSTA'20)